 Older stone floors with high carbon and calcium content require gentler cleaning and refinishing methods than newer materials.
 That includes different types of diamonds and grazing for polishing, and non-acidic products that won’t erode the quality of the stone.

-Drawing on Vic’s extensive knowledge, the Stone Floor team at Mid America Metals delivered the high level of care needed to maintain the Cathedral’s aesthetic character and functional quality.
+Drawing on Vic’s extensive knowledge, the Stone Floor team at Mid America Specialty Services delivered the high level of care needed to maintain the Cathedral’s aesthetic character and functional quality.

-Reach out to us at Mid America Metals to learn more about stone floor refinishing and other services we provide for historic preservation projects.
+Reach out to us at Mid America Specialty Services to learn more about stone floor refinishing and other services we provide for historic preservation projects.